-Plug-and-play language models (PPLMs) enable topic-conditioned natural language generation by pairing large pre-trained generators with attribute models used to steer the predicted token distribution towards the selected topic.
-Despite their computational efficiency, PPLMs require large amounts of labeled texts to effectively balance generation fluency and proper conditioning, making them unsuitable for low-resource settings.
-We present ETC-NLG, an approach leveraging topic modeling annotations to enable fully-unsupervised End-to-end Topic-Conditioned Natural Language Generation over emergent topics in unlabeled document collections.
-We first test the effectiveness of our approach in a low-resource setting for Italian, evaluating the conditioning for both topic models and gold annotations.
-We then perform a comparative evaluation of ETC-NLG for Italian and English using a parallel corpus.
-Finally, we propose an automatic approach to estimate the effectiveness of conditioning on generated utterances.
+Plug-and-play language models (PPLMs) enable topic-conditioned natural language generation by combining large pre-trained generators with attribute models to steer the predicted token distribution towards selected topics.
+Despite their efficiency, the large amounts of labeled texts required by PPLMs to effectively balance generation fluency and proper conditioning make them unsuitable to low-resource scenarios.
+We present ETC-NLG, an approach leveraging topic modeling annotations to produce End-to-end Topic-Conditioned Natural Language Generations over emergent topics in unlabeled document collections.
+We test our method’s effectiveness in a low-resource setting for Italian and perform a comparative evaluation of ETC-NLG for Italian and English using a parallel corpus.
+Finally, we propose an evaluation method to automatically estimate the conditioning effectiveness from generated utterances.